 I have a Bachelors Degree in Mechanical Engineering from Boston University, a Master of Engineering Management from Old Dominion University, and a Master of Business Administration from the University of South Carolina.
-For the last 18 years, I’ve served as a submarine officer in the US Navy.
-I’m married with four kids ages five and younger (yep, we’re a bit busy at home).
+For the last 19 years, I’ve served as a submarine officer in the US Navy.
+I’m married with four kids ages eight and younger (yep, we’re a bit busy at home).

 For fun, I am an advanced open water scuba diver, a private pilot, and a sailor.
-I enjoy running and biking long distances (I’ve run 3 marathons and recently completed a century bike ride around Lake Tahoe), skiing, weight lifting, and training in the martial arts.
+I enjoy running and biking long distances (I’ve run 3 marathons, a century, several triathlons, and numerous shorter distance events), skiing, weight lifting, and training in the martial arts.
 I like cigars, good wine, good scotch, and good beer (spoken: nothing with Light in the title).
 I root for the Redskins and the Red Sox.
 I’m a big fan of science fiction and fantasy stories, and enjoy reading about history, politics, economics, and the latest developments in science.

 In late 2010, I decided to embark on a journey that I’d contemplated for a few years: I started writing a book.
 I’d often in the past thought it would be cool to be a published writer, but never did anything about it.
 For some reason, the holidays prompted me to start, and I haven’t looked back.
 Writing is just as fun as I thought it would be, so far.
 We’ll see where this goes, but one thing is certain.
 If I’m going to put in the effort to finish a book or six, I’m certainly going to try to sell it (them).
 I make no claim on being a guy who’s all about art and nothing else.
 I’m trained as an engineer and a businessman, for Pete’s sake!
 So I’m going to try to make a business of this.